Quebec French profanity: Settler origin

+It appears that throughout the New-France period, settlement originated from French Protestant strongholds as the increasing pressure from the Counter-Reformation made it harder and harder for them to live in France.
+This would suggest that Quebec swear words were originally an expression of their religious principles.

 Comparison to other languages

 The use of liturgical profanity is not unique to Canadian French or Quebec.
 In Italian, although to a lesser extent, some analogous words are in use: in particular, ostia (host) and (more so in the past) sacramento are relatively common expressions in the northeast, which are lighter (and a little less common) than the typical blasphemies in use in Italy, such as porco Dio (pig god) and porca Madonna (see Italian profanity).
 Modifying the terms into euphemistic equivalents is used in Italy; for example, ostia is commonly modified to osteria (a type of restaurant).
 The word sacramento has produced the verb sacramentare, which colloquially means "to use blasphemy".

 Other dialects in the world feature this kind of profanity, such as the expressions Sakrament and Kruzifix noch einmal in Austro-Bavarian and krucifix in Czech.
 La hostia is an expletive expression in some Spanish dialects.
 In Catalan, hòstia is used and is frequently abbreviated to osti.
 Spanish also uses me cago en ... ("I shit on ...") followed by "God", "the blessed chalice", "the Virgin" and other terms, religious or not.
 It can be shortened to just ¡La virgen! or ¡Copón bendito! ("Blessed chalice!").
 In Romanian, the profanity anafura mă-tii! ("Your mother's host!") is sometimes used with "Easter", "Christ", "Cross", "Commemoration" (parastas), "sacred oil lamp" (tu-i candela 'mă-sii), "God", "Church", etc.

 Sheila Fischman's translation of La Guerre, yes Sir! (published under that title in French and English and meaning roughly "War, you bet!"), by Roch Carrier, leaves many sacres in the original Quebec French, since they have no real equivalent in English.
 She gives a brief explanation and history of these terms in her introduction, including a few not listed here.
 At a crucial point in the story, a boy swears in the presence of his father.
 For the first time, instead of beating or punishing his son, the father swears back.
 This represents the boy's passage into manhood.

 Irish Catholics of old employed a similar practice, whereby "ejaculations" were used to express frustration without cursing or profaning (taking the Lord's name in vain).
 This typically involved the recitation of a rhyming couplet, where a shocked person might say, "Jesus who, for love of me / Died on the Cross at Calvary" instead of "Jesus!"
 This is often abbreviated simply to "Jesus-hoo-fer-luv-a-me", an expression still heard among elderly Irish people.
 "Jesus, Mary and Joseph!" is used in Quebec French: Jésus, Marie, Joseph!